 Kanapaha Botanical Gardens Memberships

-- Business- $130 (2 named business owners/staff & up to six clients per day.
-One business owner must be present with clients to enter.)
+- Business Membership: For $130, this membership allows two named business owners/staff and up to six clients per day.
+One of the business owners must be present with clients to enter.

 Benefits of a Kanapaha Botanical Gardens Membership